Paevjc/Temperature-Scaling-for-NN/README.md

 - $\text{conf}(B_m)$ is average confidence in the bin

 ### 5. Reliability diagram
-A custom reliability diagram function has been written to visualise the gap between:
+The reliability diagram used in the paper has been used to visualise the gap between:
 - empirical accuracy in each confidence bin
 - average model confidence in each confidence bin